What is Mistake Proofing?

 - For each error, think of potential ways to make it impossible for the error to occur.
 Consider:

 - Elimination: eliminating the step that causes the error.

 - Replacement: replacing the step with an error-proof one.

 - Facilitation: making the correct action far easier than the error.

 - If you cannot make it impossible for the error to occur, think of ways to detect the error and minimize its effects.
-Consider inspection method, setting function and regulatory function.
+Consider inspection methods, setting functions, and regulatory functions expanded on below.

 - Choose the best mistake-proofing method or device for each error.
 Test it, then implement it.
 Three kinds of inspection methods provide rapid feedback:

 - Successive inspection is done at the next step of the process by the next worker.